processone/docs.ejabberd.im/content/admin/guide/installation.md

 ---
-title: ejabberd Installation and Setup | ejabberd Installation and Operation Guide
+title: ejabberd Installation and Setup
+menu: Installation
+order: 20
 ---

-# ejabberd Installation and Setup

 You have several options to install ejabberd: